AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/global-reference/examples.md

    git push
    ```

-1. You can remove the `.gitkeep` file now.
+1. Remove the `.gitkeep` file.

-1. Now, you can deploy the `release` repository to the production, test, QA, and development servers.
+1. Deploy the `release` repository to the production, test, QA, and development servers.
 Upgrading `core`, `GRA`, and `brand` code is as easy running the following commands:

    ```bash
    git fetch --all